icarus523/qcasDFtest/README.md

 Mirrors the checks specified in CHK01 Casino Datafiles checklist, the following unit tests are performed in this test:

 #### `test_Generated_PSL_files_Differ()`
-Check that the two PSL files: `self.PSLfile and self.nextMonth_PSLfile` are not the same.
+- Verifies that the two PSL files: `self.PSLfile and self.nextMonth_PSLfile` are not the same.

 #### `test_new_games_to_be_added_are_in_PSL_files()`
-Confirms if the SSANs of new games exist in both `self.PSLfile and self.nextMonth_PSLfile` files.
+- Verifies if the SSANs of new games exist in both `self.PSLfile and self.nextMonth_PSLfile` files.

 #### `test_TSL_entries_exist_in_PSL_files()`
-Generates a list of new games based on the current TSL file

-Generates a PSL entry for each item in the list of new games, for the current and next month (using the `self.MSLfile and self.nextMonth_PSLfile`) and compares it to the entries generated in the `self.PSLfile and self.nextMonth_PSLfile`.

 Verifies the following entry for each new game generated:
 - Game Name is less than 30 characters long
 - Manufacturer ID is valid: 00, 01, 05, 07, 09, 12, 17